 Warning: If your machine has been compromised by a keylogger, changing your password will not make a difference as the virus will catch the new credential the next time you type it.
 If you suspect this is the case (i.e. a number of your accounts have been hacked), run a virus scanner.

-The first thing you’re going to want to do if your Disney+ account has been hacked is to contact Disney with the date you registered for the service, the last time you had access, the original email address, and the type of payment method (Visa Debit, for example) on file.
-They may be able to restore it.
+If your Disney+ account has been hacked, the first thing to do is contact Disney and see if they can restore it.
+You’ll need to provide the date you registered for the service, the last time you had access, the original email address, and the type of payment method (Visa Debit, for example) on file.

-Failing this, we recommend reaching out to your bank or credit card provider and explaining to them what happened.
-They may be able to refund the money you paid for the account ($7 for a one-month membership, $13 for the Disney+ Bundle, or $70 for access to Disney+ for an entire year).
+If this doesn’t work, you might want to reach out to your bank or credit card provider and explain to them what happened.
+They might be willing to refund the money you paid for the account ($7 for a one-month membership, $13 for the Disney+ Bundle, or $70 for access to Disney+ for an entire year).

 - Where to watch A Charlie Brown Christmas

 - The best animated Christmas movies you need to watch now